 This course provides a continuation of the study of the fundamental principles and laws of chemistry.
 Topics include kinetics, equilibrium, ionic and redox equations, acid-base theory, electrochemistry, thermodynamics, introduction to nuclear and organic chemistry, and complex ions.
-The course includes a 3 hour laboratory section in which students are introduced to techniques of laboratory work and experimentation with emphasis on experiences that enhance materials presented in lecture.
+The course includes a 3-hour laboratory section in which students are introduced to techniques of laboratory work and experimentation with emphasis on experiences that enhance materials presented in lecture.
 Upon completion, students should be able to demonstrate an understanding of chemical concepts as needed to pursue further study in chemistry and related professional fields.
 A student cannot receive credit for both CHM 132 and CHM 152.
-Pre-requisites: MAT 096 and CHM 151 with a grade of "C" or higher.
+Pre-requisites: MAT 096 (or a higher numbered math course with a grade of "C" or higher) and CHM 151 with a grade of "C" or higher.
 FA, SP (RI).
 This course satisfies the UGETC requirement for the AS-General Science program.